What is calcium and why is it important?

 What is hypocalcemia?

 Hypocalcemia means that the level of calcium in the bloodstream is low.
-Calcium is an important electrolyte within the body, and is needed for normal function of muscles and nerves.
-Calcium concentrations in the blood are usually regulated very closely but occasionally the control mechanism is impaired and may result in low blood calcium concentrations.
+Regulation of the calcium concentrations in the blood is sometimes impaired and may result in low blood calcium concentrations.

 What are the clinical signs of hypocalcemia?